fnproject/fdk-java/docs/FnFlowsUserGuide.md

 You will create a function that produces the nth prime number and then returns an informational message once the prime number has been computed.
-In this example, we have chosen to block our to wait for completion of the computation graph by calling `get()`.
+In this example, we have chosen to block our to wait for completion of the computation flow by calling `get()`.
 This allows you to see the return value when invoking your function over HTTP. *In a production application, you should avoid blocking*, since your function will continue to run while waiting for a computation result, even though it has no useful work to do.